Betty-Services/Remote-Model-Helper-Steps-Custom-Action-Functions/README.md

 ### Add IDS

-This step takes an `array` as it's input and will add the `id` key to every objrct element in it.
-You can specify the value that it should get from another key in the object, or it will automatically add the value starting at 1 and counting up from there.
+This step takes an `array` as it's input, and expects it to have elements of the type `object` inside of it.

+It will continue to add the `id` key to every `object` element in it.
+You can specify the value that it should get from another key in the `object`, or it will automatically add the value starting at `1` and counting up from there.

-### Disect Params
+### Dissect Params

-This step takes the `params` object that a remote model action has as it's input and 'desects' it into 4 other variables:
+This step takes the `params` object that a remote model action has as it's input and 'dissects' it into 4 other variables:

 - Fields
 - Filters